-Shunryu Suzuki Roshi, a Japanese Zen priest belonging to the Soto lineage, came to San Francisco in 1959 at the age of fifty-four.
-Already a respected Zen master in Japan, he was impressed by the seriousness and quality of "beginner's mind" among Americans he met who were interested in Zen and decided to settle here.
-As more and more people of non-Japanese background joined him in meditation, Zen Center came into being and he was its first abbot.
-Under his tutelage, Zen Center grew into City Center, Green Gulch Farm and Tassajara Zen Mountain Center.
+Shunryu Suzuki Roshi, a Japanese Zen priest belonging to the Soto lineage, came to San Francisco in 1959 at the age of 55.
+He was impressed by the seriousness and quality of "beginner's mind" among Americans he met who were interested in Zen and decided to settle here.
+As more and more people joined him in meditation, Zen Center came into being and he was its first abbot.
+Under his tutelage, Zen Center grew into two centers: Tassajara Zen Mountain Center and City Center.
 He was undoubtedly one of the most influential Zen teachers of his time.
-Some of his edited talks have been collected in the books Zen Mind, Beginner's Mind and Branching Streams Flow in the Darkness: Zen Talks on the Sandokai.
+Some of his edited talks have been collected in the books Zen Mind, Beginner's Mind; Not Always So: Practicing the True Spirit of Zen; Branching Streams Flow in the Darkness: Zen Talks on the Sandokai; Zen Is Right Here; and Wind Bell: Teachings from the San Francisco Zen Center 1968-2001.
 Suzuki Roshi died in 1971.

 Zentatsu Richard Baker Roshi was the second abbot of Zen Center, serving from 1971 until 1983.
 He was instrumental in the purchase of Tassajara Zen Mountain Center and Green Gulch Farm.
 He was also the leading force in setting up Zen Center's financial base of support, including Greens Restaurant at Fort Mason and Tassajara Bakery in San Francisco.
 Although the circumstances leading to his resignation as abbot in 1984 were difficult and complex, in recent years, there has been increased contact; a renewal of friendship and dharma relations.
 In his teaching, Baker Roshi emphasized Zen's yogic teachings and the relevance of Zen to contemporary philosophical and social issues.
 He is currently the spiritual head of Dharma Sangha, with locations in Crestone, Colorado, and the Black Forest of Germany.